Unfortunately, Victorian Christmas at Cowtown has been canceled for 2020. However, Cowtown will still be decorated for Christmas and open to visit.

 Celebrate an old-fashioned holiday at Old Cowtown Museum’s Victorian Christmas event this season in Wichita.
-Stroll on lamp-lit, carol-filled streets, warm up with a cup of hot cocoa, visit with Santa, and take a peek inside Santa’s workshop in the evenings on December 6, 7, 13 or 14.
+Stroll along lamp-lit, carol-filled streets, warm up with a cup of hot cocoa, and check out the Victorian dancers in the evenings on two weekends in December.

 If you haven’t been before, you might be surprised to see the festively decorated streets filled with warm-hearted and good-natured merry-makers.
 It really is an old-fashioned holiday experience, and among my favorite experiences in Wichita so far!

 A few of the fun activities include:

 - Victorian dancers